 A hexagon tile map of the US showing the top searched bird in each state.
 The Bald Eagle is the most popular, claiming the top spot in 26 states.
 The Northern Cardinal follows, leading mostly in the East.

-In Louisiana and Mississippi, Mallard [] and Wood Duck are in the top 5, likely because duck hunting is such a popular pastime in those states’ extensive marshlands.
+In Louisiana and Mississippi, Mallard and Wood Duck are in the top five most searched, likely because duck hunting is such a popular pastime in those states’ extensive marshlands.

-Cooper’s Hawk [], on the other hand, ranks highly in a few states that also happen to have a restaurant chain of the same name.
-This popularity is likely a combination of searches for the bird, but probably mostly for the establishment.
+Cooper’s Hawk, on the other hand, is a search term that ranks highly in a few states that also happen to have a restaurant chain of the same name, suggesting that Google Trends is unable to distinguish between the bird and the establishment.

 Part Six